lmwnshn/deprecated-hugo/content/courses-reviews.md

 Practically, I find that this means:

-- You actually have time to do the reading.
+- You actually have the time to do the reading.
 - You even have the time to take nice notes, and really absorb the material.

 ## Spring 2021